 Germany’s Romantic Road goes from Wurzburg in the north to Fussen in the south.
 One of the most picturesque towns on the route has to be Rothenburg ob der Tauber.
 It is a well preserved medieval town that time forgot, and now has become a destination for tourists from all over the world.
-Continue reading “Romantic Rothenburg-A Town That’s Just Too Cute”
+Spend a day in romantic Rothenburg and experience its charms.
+Continue reading “Romantic Rothenburg – A Town That’s Just Too Cute”

 Quilt Inspiration – The fabric colors for the front of the quilt were inspired by the colorful houses in the towns and villages along Germany’s Romantic Road.
 I used various whimsical Tula Pink fabrics which I felt captured the storybook feel of the area.
 For the back, I used leftover blocks, fabric and border fabric to achieve the striped look.